emmanuel-chalacas/expo-supabase-starter/docs/product/projects-feature-ui-ux.md

     - Add Engagement
     - Upload Attachment
     - Shared modal shell: [app/(protected)/modal.tsx](app/(protected)/modal.tsx:1)
+    - Presentation: Bottom sheets with iOS-style detents (medium=0.5, large=0.9), visible grabber, rounded top corners; blurred background and dim overlay; drag-to-dismiss where safe; standardized on @gorhom/bottom-sheet

 Core UI components
 - Buttons and CTAs: [components/ui/button.tsx](components/ui/button.tsx:1)
 - Inputs: [components/ui/input.tsx](components/ui/input.tsx:1), [components/ui/textarea.tsx](components/ui/textarea.tsx:1)
 - Labels and text: [components/ui/label.tsx](components/ui/label.tsx:1), [components/ui/text.tsx](components/ui/text.tsx:1)
 - Form harness: [components/ui/form.tsx](components/ui/form.tsx:1)
+- Iconography: SF Symbols on iOS with Ionicons fallback via @expo/vector-icons (baseline size 24; consistent fill/outline style per context)
 Navigation model
 - Projects List is accessible from protected home.
 Deep-link to Project Detail by Stage Application (Application Number).
 - Within Project Detail, tabs preserve scroll position per tab and reflect the selected state via a top tab bar.
 - Back navigation returns to the anchored position in the Projects List with applied filters and search preserved.

+iPhone-first behaviors and Android compatibility
+- Projects List uses large-title navigation on iOS and collapses smoothly on scroll; consider inline search in the navigation area for dense screens.
+- iOS edge-swipe back is enabled where safe; Android uses system back; avoid conflicts with horizontal gestures and carousels.
+- Primary bottom actions sit in a bottom action area with ≥24 pt inset above the home indicator on iOS.
+- Card long-press opens:
+  - iOS: a native context menu with Copy Stage Application, Share deep link, and Open in maps (when lat/long present).
+  - Android: a bottom sheet or overflow menu with the same actions.
+- Tasks/forms (Add Engagement, Add Contact, Upload Attachment) present as sheets with detents (medium=0.5, large=0.9), visible grabber, rounded top, blurred background and dim overlay; drag-to-dismiss where safe.
+- Keyboard: forms provide a pinned action footer above the keyboard and support Next/Done navigation between fields.
+- Do not emulate Dynamic Island on Android; use ongoing notifications and standard system surfaces.

 2. Role-based visibility and gating (UI behavior)

 Roles in UI
-- Telco Project Manager
+- Telco Tenant Admin
   - Sees all projects within the telco tenant.
-  - Can create user-generated content (UGC) across visible projects.
+  - UGC permitted on any project in tenant.
+  - Can assign Delivery Partner ORG and Deployment Specialist USER.
+- Telco Tenant Program Manager
+  - Sees all projects within the telco tenant.
+  - UGC permitted on any project in tenant.
+  - Can assign Deployment Specialist USER; DP ORG assignment may be enabled with admin approval when available.
-- Telco Deployment Specialist
+- Telco Tenant Deployment Specialist
-  - Sees only projects where they are the named Deployment Specialist (synced field).
+  - Sees only projects where they are the named Deployment Specialist (synced field) and assigned via USER membership.
   - Full UGC capabilities on assigned projects.
-- Telco Relationship Manager
+- Telco Tenant Relationship Manager
-  - Sees only projects explicitly assigned to them (synced Relationship Manager field).
+  - Sees only projects explicitly assigned to them (synced Relationship Manager field) and assigned via USER membership.
   - Full UGC capabilities on assigned projects.
+- Delivery Partner Tenant Admin
+  - Sees projects where Delivery Partner equals their ORG and any SUB_ORG they manage.
+  - UGC permitted; can assign projects to SUB_ORG.
-- Delivery Partner (DP) user
+- Delivery Partner Program Manager
-  - Sees only projects where Delivery Partner equals their organization (synced field).
+  - Sees projects where Delivery Partner equals their ORG and any SUB_ORG they manage.
-  - Full UGC capabilities on assigned projects.
-- Tenant Admin (Telco)
-  - Same as PM plus any admin-only UI toggles when required.
-Imported fields remain read-only by default unless otherwise authorized.
+  - UGC permitted; can assign projects to SUB_ORG.
+- Delivery Partner Construction Partner
+  - Sees only projects assigned to their SUB_ORG.
+  - UGC permitted for engagements, attachments, and contacts; cannot assign.

 UI gating patterns
 - List visibility: Projects List shows only projects for which the user has visibility by role/membership.